full-elevator/FFTdraw/README.md

     2. Get a slice with length _resolution_, and append the maximum _sample_ among them to _samples_fft_.
     3. Loop until the end of the values array.
 3. Calculate an inverse FFT on _samples_fft_, putting the result in _samples_ifft_.
-4. Take the real parts only of _samples_ifft_ and add them to samples.
+4. Take the real part of _samples_ifft_ and add them to _samples_.
 5. Use _AudioSegment._spawn(samples)_ to generate the sound.

-In the last step, the program malfunctions when _samples_ is a NumPy array, generating noise.
-So I had to use array.array to store the samples.
+In the last step, the code malfunctions when _samples_ is a NumPy ndarray, generating noise.
+Using array.array to store the samples fixes the issue.

 License: MIT license.